visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 ##### `MAP_TYPES.QUERY`

 GeoJSON/JSON data will be used, depending on `format`.
-No additional properties inherited.
+A [`GeoJSONLayer`](/docs/api-reference/layers/geojson-layer.md) will be created.

 ##### `MAP_TYPES.TILESET`

 Tiled data will be used, depending on `formatTiles`.
-All [`MVTLayer`](/docs/api-reference/geo-layers/mvt-layer.md) properties will be inherited.
+All [`MVTLayer`](/docs/api-reference/geo-layers/mvt-layer.md) will be created and all properties will be inherited.

 ##### `MAP_TYPES.TABLE`

-If `format` is `FORMATS.TILEJSON`, or the table is large, dynamic tiling is enabled and the behavior is as per `MAP_TYPES.TILESET`.
-Otherwise behavior is as per `MAP_TYPES.QUERY`.

-the layer works with vector tiles if the `type` property is `MAP_TYPES.TILESET` and with GeoJSON data if the `type` is `MAP_TYPES.QUERY`.
-If the type is `MAP_TYPES.TABLE`.
+Automatically based on the size of the table CARTO will decide whether to use tiles or a full document.

+For a full document a [`GeoJSONLayer`](/docs/api-reference/layers/geojson-layer.md) will be created, while for tiles a vector tile layer that extends the current [`MVTLayer`](/docs/api-reference/geo-layers/mvt-layer.md) and inherits all the properties will be inherited.

+Tiles can be forced by setting `format` to `FORMATS.TILEJSON`.

 ## Source